shopiqo/docker-rbprettier/README.md

-# Prettier for Ruby inside Docker
+# [Prettier](https://github.com/prettier/plugin-ruby) for Ruby inside Docker

+Docker images to auto-format Ruby source code (e.g. `Vagrantfile`).
+Most available solutions out there aren't able to determine correct programming language unless you are using file extensions like `*.rb`.
+That's why we are using [Guesslang](https://guesslang.readthedocs.io/en/latest/) to detect Ruby source code with more than 90% accuracy.

 ## Quickstart